attinto/TalkToMyDocsRag/README.md

 # Talk To My Docs (RAG Comparison Tool)

-This project performs Retrieval-Augmented Generation (RAG) on the classic novel *Peter Pan*, allowing for a comparative analysis of various RAG strategies against a single, rich text source.
+This project performs Retrieval-Augmented Generation (RAG) on the classic novel *Peter Pan*, allowing for a comparative analysis of various RAG strategies against a single, rich long text source.
 Setup instructions are provided below.

-This project is a flexible and extensible tool for comparing different Retrieval-Augmented Generation (RAG) strategies.
-It allows you to ask a question against a source document and see how different RAG pipelines generate answers, making it easy to understand the trade-offs of each approach.

 python -m src.main "QUESTION HERE" --all

-python -m src.main "How does Captain Hook describe Peter Pan?" --all python -m src.main "How does the tone of Neverland change between Wendy’s first visit and her last?" --all python -m src.main "How does Captain Hook describe Peter Pan?" --all
+python -m src.main "How does Captain Hook describe Peter Pan?" --all

+python -m src.main "How does the tone of Neverland change between Wendy’s first visit and her last?" --all

 ## Answering question:
 ### **How does Captain Hook describe Peter Pan?**